fumiama/simple-dict/README.md

 # Compile
 You should first clone this project into a system with cmake & libpthread installed.
-If you plan to compile it on Windows, you should edit the source code to transform the socket/thread/file libraries into Windows version.
+If you plan to compile it on Windows, you should edit the source code and transform socket/thread/file libraries into Windows version.
 ```bash
 git clone https://github.com/fumiama/simple-dict-server.git
 ```
-Now we will create a `build` folder.
+Now create a `build` folder.
 ```bash
 cd simple-dict-server
 mkdir build